Types of Network Firewalls in 2023 – Explained in detail

 3. Circuit Level Gateways

 Circuit Level Gateways work on the Session Layer of the OSI model.
 These firewalls use TCP handshaking to determine whether an IP packet is valid or invalid.
-It identifies whether a requested session is legitimate and takes the action accordingly.
+It identifies whether a requested session is legitimate and takes action accordingly.

 4. Application Level Gateways